Events and Festivals in Perthshire

 GLASS

-Perth Art Gallery, 4 Apr to 22 Feb 2026
+Perth Art Gallery, 4 April 2025 to 22 February 2026

 This exhibition will bring together never-before-seen treasures and exquisite examples from Perthshire and around the world for the very first time, celebrating the industry and craftspeople that made the region famous.